How STLKR Works

 Understanding how a buck moves through his home range.

-Eventually the goal is to slip into his world without him knowing you were ever there.
+Slip into his world without him ever knowing you were there.

 That’s what it means to hunt him where he lives.